luca0s/game_of_life_in_rust/README.md

-#Game of Life wirtten in Rust
+# Game of Life Written in Rust

-This is my first time writing in Rust, so i made a simple implementaion of the Game of Life
+This is my first time writing in Rust, so I made a simple implementation of the Game of Life.